-HealthEquity Inc at JPMorgan Healthcare Conference Transcript
+Healthequity Inc at JPMorgan Healthcare Conference Transcript

-Good morning, everyone, and welcome to the HealthEquity presentation at the JPMorgan Healthcare Conference.
-My name is Annie Samuel, and I cover health care IT here at JPMorgan.
-We're thrilled to have HealthEquity with us this morning.
-We've got CEO, Jon Kessler.
-We'll be taking questions in the Borgia Room afterwards, and we'll have you joined with CFO, Darcy Mott.
-So let me turn it over to Jon.
+Good morning, everyone.
+Welcome to the JPMorgan Healthcare Conference.
+My name is Annie Samuel, and I'm the health care technology and distribution analyst here at JPMorgan.
+We're really excited to have HealthEquity presenting.
+This morning, we've got CEO, Jon Kessler; and Founder, Dr. Steve Neeleman, which is a nice treat.
+We'll have Jon do the presentation and then afterwards, we'll take Q&A from the audience.
+If you have a question, please raise your hand.
+There'll be a microphone circulating the room.
+So with that, let me turn it over to Jon.

 Jon Kessler - HealthEquity, Inc. - President, CEO & Director